upbound/docs/content/providers/provider-terraform/_index.md

 ## v0.14.0

+_Released 2024-02-07_

+* The release makes the terraform harness only take the lock if the plugin cache enabled.

+_Refer to the [v0.14.1 release notes](https://github.com/upbound/provider-terraform/releases/tag/v0.14.1) for full details._

+Install the provider from the [Upbound Marketplace](https://marketplace.upbound.io/providers/upbound/provider-terraform/v0.14.1)

+## v0.14.0

 _Released 2024-01-25_

 * The release contains adding support for defining the `backend` file content, and updates of dependencies.